Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 And the direction of diffuse is just a cosine distribution, so it's more likely so sample where the $\cos(\theta_o)$ is bigger.

 Dielectric reflection lobe which acts like another surface on top of the diffuse lobe.
 It is responsible for specular reflections, it does not tint the color and is evaluated with microfacets so roughness changes it's look.
-And it doesn't matter what method you're using (e.g. distributions or rejection sampling).
+And it doesn't matter what method you're using (i.e. distributions or rejection sampling).
 If you're using distributions then I already described how to evaluate that:

 $$
 f_r(\mathbf{i}, \mathbf{o}, \mathbf{n}) = \frac{F(\mathbf{i}, \mathbf{m}) G(\mathbf{i}, \mathbf{o}, \mathbf{m}) D(\mathbf{h}_r)}{4 |\mathbf{i} \cdot \mathbf{n}| |\mathbf{o} \cdot \mathbf{n}|}